 Jodi Cilley, Founder & President, Film Consortium San Diego

-Jodi Cilley is a long time filmmaker, entrepreneur, and educator.
+Jodi Cilley is a long time filmmaker, entrepreneur and educator.
 She has been teaching video production since 2004 and has taught video and editing at UC San Diego Extension Digital Arts Center, Platt College and the Media Arts Center San Diego.
-She has produced over a hundred projects, including web series, short films, TV specials, documentaries, and commercial projects.
-Recently, Jodi produced Film Indiego, a 6-Part TV Series for KPBS.
+She has produced over a hundred projects including web series’, short films, TV specials, documentaries and commercial projects and produced Film Indiego, a 6-Part TV Series for KPBS.
 She has a BS in Sociology from Boston College and an MBA with specializations in entrepreneurship and management from San Diego State University.
-As the founder and current president of the Film Consortium San Diego, and the founder and producer of both San Diego Film Awards and San Diego Film Week, Jodi hopes to build a strong local film industry and to increase exhibition, distribution, funding and employment opportunities for local up and coming film talent.
+As the founder and current president of the Film Consortium San Diego and the founder and producer of the annual San Diego Film Awards and San Diego Film Week, she is working to build a strong local film industry and to increase exhibition, distribution, funding and employment opportunities for local up and coming film talent.
 She currently is an adjunct professor at San Diego City College in the Radio, Television and Film department and recently produced, co-wrote, directed and co-edited the 2020 San Diego Film Awards.

 Rik Deskin, Actor & SAG-AFTRA Seattle President; USAF Veteran

 Rik Deskin is an actor and the SAG-AFTRA Seattle local president.
 He is a proud SAG-AFTRA and Equity member, and a longtime advocate for the film industry.
 Rik is the current chair of the SAG-AFTRA Military Personnel and Families Support Committee.
 Rik has a BFA in acting from Cornish College of the Arts and is a USAF veteran.
 His most recent work can be seen in The Devil is in the Details, B U M, and The Scottish Play.
 Rik’s next project is the Cold War documentary, Cold Warriors.